better-internet/radworks-docs/docs/using-radicle/fetching-and-merging.md

 your updates to the project.

 Make sure that your client is running when you run `git push rad` to ensure changes are successfully published.
-If you can't see your changes in Radicle Upstream, see the [FAQ][fq] for more help.
+If you can't see your changes in Upstream, see the [FAQ][fq] for more help.

 [pc]: using-radicle/pushing-changes.md